nagarajeshpilli/Atmproject/README.md

 * make them on public void viewbalance();
 * And withdrawAmount , depositAmount, view miniStatement will be declared
 * These are all are abstarct methods then we provide a body
+*  If you want a CODE in my files go through the AtmInterface.java

 STEP 3 :
 💳 ATM OPERATION(java)